miguelgrinberg/react-flask-app/inbox/email_19.md

 ## Tips
 In [NavBar.jsx](../src/components/NavBar.jsx), look for the object called Tabs.

-A object contains properties in the format key: "value".
+An object contains properties in the format key: "value".

 Changing the value will update what is displayed on the screen.